 When asking for recurring donations, you want to recognize that relationship and show how important the donor is to your goals.
-Here are fives ways to respectfully ask for continued support from individuals who have helped in the past:
+Here are five ways to respectfully ask for continued support from individuals who have helped in the past:

 1. Regular giving should be simple